Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis

 Through the MFG in \eqref{eqn:problem_mean_field}, each device is viewed to interact with the mean-field of the system, instead of the explicit actions of all other devices.
+Here, we adopt a time-scale separation such as the devices adjust their waiting strategies in a slower time scale than the convergence of the mean-field model, as in \cite{10.1145/2825236.2825241} and \cite{10.1145/3323679.3326498}.
+Under this assumption, when it is the time for the devices to adjust their waiting rates, all devices can measure the fraction of busy channels accurately.
+Then, each device can compute its AoI function and its average energy cost function in \eqref{eqn:problem_mean_field-constraint}.
 Note that, for a given equilibrium point $\bs{x}$, all devices will choose the same waiting rate $w$, as the AoI function $g(\cdot)$ and the energy cost function $\bar{C}(\cdot)$ are the same for them.
-Let $T_w: \bs{x} \rightarrow w$ be the mapping from $\bs{x}$ to the optimal solution $w$ of the problem in \eqref{eqn:problem_mean_field} and let $T_{MF}: w \rightarrow \bs{x}$ be the mapping from the waiting rate $w$ to the equilibrium point $\bs{x}$ of the mean field model in \eqref{eqn:mean-field}, as given in \eqref{eqn:mean-field-solution}.
-Then, following\cite{10.1145/2825236.2825241} and\cite{doncel2017mean}, we define a strategy $w^*$ as a \emph{symmetric mean field equilibrium (MFE)}, if
+Let $\mathcal{L}_w: \bs{x} \rightarrow w$ be the mapping from $\bs{x}$ to the optimal solution $w$ of the problem in \eqref{eqn:problem_mean_field} and let $\mathcal{L}_{MF}: w \rightarrow \bs{x}$ be the mapping from the waiting rate $w$ to the equilibrium point $\bs{x}$ of the mean field model in \eqref{eqn:mean-field}, as given in \eqref{eqn:mean-field-solution}.
+Then, following\cite{10.1145/2825236.2825241} and\cite{doncel_gast_gaujal_2020}, we define a strategy $w^*$ as a \emph{symmetric mean field equilibrium (MFE)}, if